ValPaliy/ValPaliy/README.md

-- 👋 Hi, I’m @ValPaliy
+- 👋 Hi, I’m @ValPaliy.
-- 👀 I’m interested in all things IT
+- 👀 I’m interested in all things IT.
-- 🌱 I’m currently enhancing my skills in web accessibility
+- 🌱 I’m currently enhancing my skills in web accessibility.
-- 💞️ I’m looking to collaborate on anything interesting and useful
+- 💞️ I’m looking to collaborate on anything interesting and useful.
 - 📫 How to reach me: visit https://valticus.pro/

 <!---